 Corzetti or Croxetti Pasta from Liguria.

 Corzetti or croxetti is a unique kind of pasta from Liguria, in North-west Italy.
 This pasta originated in Liguria.
-However, it is also eaten just across the border with Piedmont, in Alessandria province and in Emilia-Romagna, where it is called crosetti.
+However, they also eat it just across the border with Piedmont, in Alessandria province and in Emilia-Romagna, where it is called crosetti.

 2 types of Corzetti or Croxetti.